How Long Do Soft Drinks Last?

 |Past Printed Date||Past Printed Date|

 Of course, Coke lasts for a shorter period of time if it is not stored properly.
-But remember, Coke and Pepsi, like a lot of other soft drinks, usually has a best by date and not an expiration date.
-Because of this distinction, you may safely use Coke to compliment your favorite meal form months after the best before date has lapsed.
+But remember that if Coke and Pepsi, like a lot of other soft drinks, usually have a best by date and not an expiration date.
+Because of this distinction, you may safely use Coke to compliment your favorite meal for months after the best before date has lapsed.

-How to tell if Coke is bad, rotten or spoiled?
+How to tell if Soft Drinks are bad, rotten or spoiled?

-How to store coke to extend its shelf life?
+How to store Soft Drinks to extend their shelf life?

-How long is Coke good for when prepared in a dish?
+How long are Soft Drinks good for when prepared in a dish?

 What are our shelf life resources?

-Our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Coke.
+In determining how long Soft Drinks lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Soft Drinks.

-Although the Coke shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
+Although the Soft Drinks shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please drink responsibly!